yeojz/metalsmith-react-templates/README.md

 | 0.13.x        | 2.x.x           |
 | 0.12.x        | 1.x.x           |

-If you're upgrading, you may want to check out the [Upgrade Notes](/docs/UPGRADE_NOTES.md)
+If you're upgrading, you may want to check out the [Upgrade Notes](/docs/UPGRADE_NOTES.md).
+For example, react-router v4 is only supported for package versions > 7.0.0

+For more information on engine usage, you can check out the corresponding integration test files. i.e. `integration-[LIBRARY].spec.js`.

 ## CLI Usage